mattevenson/kp-solitaire/README.md

 **To run, download to your Go workspace and `go run solitaire.go`.
 You will need to have [Go](https://golang.org/doc/install) installed.**

 Cards are repersented as integers 0-51, inclusive, and modded by 13 and 4 to get their rank and suit, respectively.
+All of the piles are repersented as arrays / slices of integers, with the tableau and foundations represented as arrays of slices.

 [tcell](https://github.com/gdamore/tcell) is used to handle keyboard input and draw to the terminal.